davidrbourke/DVA-C02/EC2.md

 ## Connecting into EC2

-On Linux, Max, Windows 10+ use SSH.
+On Linux, Mac, Windows 10+ use SSH.
 Windows less than v10, use Putty.
 Web Browser - EC2 Instance Connect - Only works with Amazon Linux 2 (OS on VM).
 A .pem file will be automatically created.
 Existing Security Group rules still apply.